PseudoPower/AFSM/README.md

 exec :: SM a b -> [a] -> (SM a b, [b])

 From the theoretical perspective, this model is a simplified version of FRP, but adding states on functions directly.

-From the engineering perspective, the other different from AFRP is that we provide constructors to use the transition function ```trans::r->a->(SM a b, b)``` to build ```SM a b``` directly.
+From the engineering perspective, the other difference from AFRP is that we provide the constructor to use the transition function ```trans::r->a->(SM a b, b)``` to build ```SM a b``` directly.

 ### Simplifed model

 In functional reactive programming(FRP), the key concepts are the signal, ```Signal a :: Time -> a```, and the signal function from signal to signal, ```SF a b :: Signal a -> Signal b```.

-The model is beautiful, but one diffcult thing of FPR is that the signal is continuous function, and our computers are discrete systems.
+The model of FRP is beautiful, but one diffcult thing is that the signal is continuous function, and our computers are discrete systems.

 However, what if we do not care about time, and only focus on the sequence of input.
 There is reason to believe that computational tasks usually do not care about time.
 For example, the parsing process.
 So ```[a]``` and ```[Event a]``` are the only things we expected.